MicrosoftDocs/visualstudio-docs/docs/code-quality/how-to-create-a-custom-rule-set.md

 ## Next steps

-Now that you have a rule set, the next step is to customize the rules by adding or removing rules or modifying the severity of rule violations.
+Now that you have a rule set, the next step is to customize the rules by adding or removing rules, or modifying the severity of rule violations.

 > [!div class="nextstepaction"]
 > [Modify rules in the rule set editor](../code-quality/working-in-the-code-analysis-rule-set-editor.md)